 A 58-year-old patient was admitted to the Department for Gastroenterology due to abdominal pain and abdominal swelling.
 The complaints started a month before admission.
-The pains are localized in the entire abdomen, occasionally occur in the left lumbosacral region and spread to the left leg.
-The pain occurs in bursts, of the "tearing and pulling" type, with an intensity of 8/10.
-It gets worse when lying down.
-Stools are for 2-3 days, normally formed, without blood and mucus.
-Due to the aforementioned complaints, the patient was initially examined by a general practitioner, ultrasound and abdominal and pelvic CT were performed, and the patient was referred to our Clinic for further diagnosis and therapy.
+The pains were localized in the entire abdomen, occasionally occurring in the left lumbosacral region and spreading to the left leg.
+The pain occurred in bursts, of the "tearing and pulling" type, with an intensity of 8/10.
+It got worse when lying down.
+Stool discharges occurred every two to three days, stools were normally formed, without blood and mucus.
+Due to the aforementioned complaints, the patient was initially examined by a general practitioner, ultrasound and abdominal and pelvic computed tomography (CT) were performed, and the patient was referred to our clinic for further diagnosis and therapy.

-In history, the patient had a cerebrovascular insult two months ago.
-He has dilated cardiomyopathy, extrasystolic arrhythmia and hyperlipoproteinemia.
-He does not take regular therapy.
-He had no surgeries and no allergies.
-There are no hereditary diseases.
-Former smoker, does not consume alcohol.
+In his medical history, the patient had a cerebrovascular insult two months previously.
+He has dilated cardiomyopathy, extrasystolic arrhythmia, and hyperlipoproteinemia.
+He did not take regular therapy, had no surgeries and no allergies.
+There were no hereditary diseases.
+The patient was a former smoker, did not consume alcohol.

-On admission, the patient is conscious, oriented, afebrile, eupneic, acyanotic, anicteric, hemodynamically stable (TA 120/80 mmHg, HR 90/min), with normal nutrition.
-The head and neck are normal.
-Auscultatory findings on the heart and lungs are normal.
-Abdomen above the level of the chest, soft, painfully sensitive in the left hemiabdomen.
-Liver and spleen are not palpable.
-Positive clinical signs of ascites.
+On admission, the patient was conscious, oriented, afebrile, eupneic, acyanotic, anicteric, hemodynamically stable (TA 120/80 mmHg, HR 90 beats/minute), with normal nutrition.
+The head and neck were normal, as were auscultatory findings on the heart and lungs.
+The abdomen above the level of the chest was soft, painfully sensitive in the left hemiabdomen.
+The liver and the spleen were not palpable.
+He was positive for clinical signs of ascites.
 Rectal examination was normal.
-The findings on the extremities are normal.
+The findings on the extremities were normal.